Miss-Defy/Python_Examples/README.md

 #

 Permutations.py - Permutes a word of your choice and shows you all of the permutations.
-This is a problem from the MIT Introduction to Computer Science and Programming in Python Course I did as practice.
+This is a problem from the MIT Introduction to Computer Science and Programming in Python Course I did for fun.

 #

 Hangman.py - Lets you play hangman!
 You need to have the words.txt file in the same directory for it to work.
 It gives you six guesses initially.
 Is you guess a letter in the word you retain all guesses.
 If you guess a consonant incorrectly, you lose one guess.
 If you guess a vowel incorrectly (aeiou), you lose two guesses.
-This is a problem from the MIT Introduction to Computer Science and Programming in Python Course I did as practice.
+This is a problem from the MIT Introduction to Computer Science and Programming in Python Course I did for fun.

 words.txt - words for the Hangman game.
 Must be in the same directory for Hangman.py to work.